Close-up of a Nigella sativa flower in soft golden-hour light — the seed habb is pressed from

 Halal certification verifies process.
 It confirms the ingredient list, the facility separation protocols, the absence of animal-derived components.
 It does not verify what's actually in the bottle.
 A certified facility can still produce a bottle that's been diluted with cheaper oils, oxidized in storage, or pressed from low-potency seed.
 Certification doesn't cover that.

 habb's batch card does.
-Every bottle ships with the lab numbers for that specific batch — measured by HPLC-UV on the fixed oil, with the fatty-acid profile published as the adulteration check.
+Every bottle ships with the actual lab numbers for that specific batch — the active-compound percentage, the oil's fingerprint that proves it hasn't been cut with cheaper carriers, oxidation values.
+The lab method we use is the conservative one (it measures what's in the oil you swallow, not what evaporates in a lab).
 If the oil isn't what the label says, the card surfaces it.
-The full method comparison and per-batch lookup live on the transparency page.
+The full method comparison and per-batch lookup live on how it's made.

-For a halal-conscious buyer, this is the second layer of trust the wellness aisle usually doesn't offer.
+For a halal-conscious buyer, this is the second layer of trust the morning shelf usually doesn't offer.

 Halal questions, answered.